Critique Groups, By Maria V. Snyder

 Back to Advice.

 You enjoy writing stories but don’t know where to go from here.
 First off, getting good feedback about your stories from fellow writers is a good idea (families can be very supportive - almost too supportive as they'll tell you everything is wonderful to avoid hurting your feelings - ever watch the US television show American Idol?
 Remember the singers who are horribly off-key and are surprised when Simon tells them they're awful?
 They always say, "But my family loves my singing."
-Get the picture).
+Get the picture ;).

 I used to belong to a critique group - we met once a month and handed out copies of our stories.
 We would take them home and read/critique them.
 Then the next month we would go over our comments and hand the stories back to the writer.
 My group's comments helped me with Poison Study - and if you look in the acknowledgements in that book - you'll see I thank them all.